sagrawal8/C-Projects/Assignment1_GuessingGame/README.md

 # TODO Please edit the following information in your assignment

-- Name: *edit me*
+- Name: Shashank Agrawal
-- How many hours did it take you to complete this assignment? *edit me*
+- How many hours did it take you to complete this assignment?
+1 Hour
-- Did you collaborate with any other students/TAs/Professors? *edit me*
+- Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
 (Cite them below)
-  - *edit me*
+  - No
-  - *edit me and add more rows if needed*
+  -
 - (Optional) What was your favorite part of the assignment? *edit me*
 - (Optional) How would you improve the assignment? *edit me*